 - The student account is in good standing – no write-offs, no outstanding balance

-After the student clears these steps, the IRF is forwarded to the program director (PD) with a copy of the student’s transcript.
-The PD performs a degree audit to determine the following:
+After the student clears these steps, the IRF is forwarded to the program chair with a copy of the student’s transcript.
+The chair performs a degree audit to determine the following:

 Is this student still a candidate for their program based on past academic performance?

-If yes, the PD does a degree audit to determine what course(s) are still outstanding and:
+If yes, the chair does a degree audit to determine what course(s) are still outstanding and: